PROPERTY DIVISION ATTORNEY |DALLAS TX

 Texas Property Division Lawyer Serving Dallas, Frisco & Plano Why You Need a

 Texas is a community property state.
-This means that all property accumulated by a married couple, and all income they each earned during the course of their marriage, belongs equally to each one of them, thought they may each have separate property that remains their own separate property.
+Community property means that all property accumulated by a married couple, and all income they each earned during the course of their marriage, belong equally to both of them.
+If you are getting divorced and anticipate dividing assets and property, you need an attorney experienced with complex estate and asset division cases.It is possible and likely that each has separate property of some sort that remains their own separate property after the divorce.

 Lawyer for Property Division During a Divorce